Redemptive suffering: Forms

-Roman Catholic Teaching
+Roman Catholic teaching

 The Catechism of the Catholic Church states the following concerning redemptive suffering:Moved by so much suffering Christ not only allows himself to be touched by the sick, but he makes their miseries his own: "He took our infirmities and bore our diseases."
 But he did not heal all the sick.
 His healings were signs of the coming of the Kingdom of God.
 They announced a more radical healing: the victory over sin and death through his Passover.
 On the cross Christ took upon himself the whole weight of evil and took away the "sin of the world," of which illness is only a consequence.
 By his passion and death on the cross Christ has given a new meaning to suffering: it can henceforth configure us to him and unite us with his redemptive Passion.

 Descriptions

-Thérèse of Lisieux wrote the following about her own redemptive suffering from her deathbed:O Mother, it's very easy to write beautiful things about suffering, but writing is nothing, nothing!
-One must suffer in order to know!
-I really feel now that what I've said and written is true about everything ...
-It's true that I wanted to suffer much for God's sake, and it's true that I still desire this ...
-All I wrote about my desires for suffering.
-Oh! it's true just the same!
-And I am not sorry for delivering myself up to Love.
-Oh! no, I'm not sorry; on the contrary!
+Thérèse of Lisieux wrote the following about her own redemptive suffering from her deathbed:Oh, Mother, what does it matter to write eloquently about suffering!
+Nothing! nothing!
+One must have experience of actual suffering to know the value of such utterances. … I know well now that all I have said and written is entirely true. … It is true that I have desired to suffer much for God, and it is true that I desire it still. … No, it is not frightful.
+A little victim of love can never find frightful that which her Bridegroom sends her …

 Likewise, Padre Pio said the following about the purification brought about through redemptive suffering:"I want your soul to be purified and tried by a daily hidden martyrdom.
 How many times," Jesus said to me a little while ago, "would you have abandoned me, my son, if I had not crucified you."